 After two strikes into my abdomen, walking my way back home, just those three streets I had to traverse, involved manipulating carefully this borrowed flesh and bone robot of mine, or else the pangs of pain gushing from my bruised guts would shoot through my whole body.
 Although this time I don’t feel about to shit myself, I suspect that Oleksiy has fucked me up even worse by causing some internal bleeding.

-I finally reach our peaceful, quiet gated community next to the local graveyard, and when I close my home’s door behind me, I feel relieved not only for having survived another day of venturing through the broken outside world, but also for knowing that Oleksiy has already confronted me.
-I had kept in the back of my mind his threat of harassing me again, that first time when he stopped traffic with his 4×4 in order to annoy me.
+I finally reach our peaceful, quiet gated community next to the local graveyard, and when I close my home’s door behind me, I feel relieved not only for having survived another day of exploring the broken outside world, but also for knowing that Oleksiy has already confronted me.
+I had kept in the back of my mind his threat of harassing me again, since that first time when he stopped traffic with his 4×4 to annoy me.
 But he has already said his piece, and punched me twice, and left with Kateryna’s laptop, so that’s done.
-Another shitty chapter of life left behind.
+Another shitty chapter of life completed.

 Now I’m thirsty.
-As I stagger towards the kitchen I cross a cold spot, and my skin feels as if I had walked through cobwebs instead.
+As I stagger towards the kitchen I cross a cold spot, and my skin feels as if I had walked through cobwebs.
 I open my mouth to apologize to Kateryna, but I cough first.

 “S-sorry, Kat.
 Didn’t mean to walk through you.”

 In the kitchen, I pour myself a full glass of grape juice, then sit at the free-standing counter to drink in peace.
 I’m getting a bit woozy, but the cold, sweet juice lifts my spirits.